jessemillar/deserted-island-devops-notes/friend-in-me.md

 - You are valuable even when you are not productive
 - You are precious and are worth time and care
 - "You are being your best self even when it feels like being your best self is not enough.
 It is!"
-- "Remember, if you need a friend, you've got a friend in me"
+- "Remember, if you need a friend, you've got a friend in me" - Katy Farmer

 ## Coping Strategies